|Excel Thermo Import|

 This Matlab package allows for importing CAPE-OPEN version 1.1 thermodynamic and physical Property Packages into Matlab.
 A command driven package allows for selecting a CAPE-OPEN Property Package, and then perform thermodynamic and physical property calculations as well as thermodynamic equilibrium calculations inside Matlab.

 The package defines the interfaces to communicate with CAPE-OPEN thermodynamic and physical Property Packages; it does not implement the thermodynamic engine itself.
-To use this package, you will need to have Matlab (version 5.3 or higher, 32-bit, or version 7.1 or higher, 64-bit) as well as a CAPE-OPEN version 1.1 compliant thermo system installed (for example, TEA which is shipped with the freely available CAPE-OPEN simulation environment COCO Simulator).
+To use this package, you will need to have Matlab (version 7.7 or higher) as well as a CAPE-OPEN version 1.1 compliant thermo system installed (for example, TEA which is shipped with the freely available CAPE-OPEN simulation environment COCO Simulator).

 To get started with the Matlab CAPE-OPEN thermo import, type help capeOpen in Matlab after installation.

 Matlab CAPE-OPEN Thermo Import will function with CAPE-OPEN version 1.1 compliant thermodynamic Property Package Managers and stand-alone Property Packages.
 Note that the ThermoSystemAdapter can be used to convert CAPE-OPEN version 1.0 compliant Thermo Systems to CAPE-OPEN version 1.1.